using-blazor-lessons/lessons-in-2025-q1/README.md

 ## Lesson 05 - Timing, Reducers-only

 It is important to get a feeling about the time behavior when working with stores.
 Therefor we build a new page component - the Watcher.
-It will use the `DateTime` and `TimeSpan` an keyboard inputs to measure the time costs of simple store updates without effects first.
+It will use the `DateTime`, `TimeSpan` and keyboard inputs to measure the time costs of simple store updates without effects first.

 ### 00 - Setup - Add the Watcher, its Actions, State and Reducers.